-I wrote this blog post last year and my thoughts are still the same.
+I wrote this blog post two years ago and my thoughts are still the same.
 At the end of last year an aunty sent me a letter that she had found that my father wrote when he was stationed in Darwin during WWII, to his mother, my nanna, Isabelle.
 This wasn’t a letter of great political or even sentimental import, just a simple note from a young man to his mum, with the underlying message of missing his family.
 I would like to share it, there is no date just his title, and army numbers and I can’t work out whether it is pre Darwin bombing or after, I suspect ‘pre’:

 I have just received your ever welcoming letter but I must say you took your time about it.
 Every day I looked forward to getting one and I had started to think you had forgotten about me, it was real good to hear from you though.